ChilliCream/graphql-platform/website/src/blog/2021-12-14-hot-chocolate-12-4/2021-09-27-hot-chocolate-12-4.md

         })
 ```

+> Note: You can also partially opt-out of the convention by for instance crafting your own input type but letting the convention produce the payload.

 ## Errors

 The second part of this new mutation convention involves user errors.
 We did a lot of work investigating how we should enable errors or even what pattern we should follow.